 In the CERT class, we all learned how to have a buddy with us to assist in putting out a fire.
 I must tell you those fire hoses are very very heavy.
 That was probably the most exciting thing I learned during our training.
 You sweep the hose to put out the fire.

-Here are some interesting facts about regular fire extinguishers we have at home, in the garage or the car.
-All fire extinguishers are labeled with certain labels as to which classification of fuel the extinguisher will be effective:
+Here are some interesting facts about regular fire extinguishers we have at home, in the garage, or the car.
+All fire extinguishers are labeled with certain labels to identify which classification of fuel the extinguisher will be effective:

 3. Class C Fires: Energized electrical equipment like wiring or motors.
-Once the electricity to those are turned off the becomes a Class A
+Once the electricity to those is turned off they become a Class A.

-So when you purchase a fire extinguisher it is extremely important to identify the type of fuel to select the correct extinguisher you think may be best for your personal situation to do the job correctly.
+So when you purchase a fire extinguisher it is extremely important to identify the type of fuel you suspect would be most common so you can select the correct extinguisher you think may be best for your personal situation to do the job correctly.

 One of the more interesting parts of the CERT class dealt with the term triage, which is a term that means to”sort.”
 Triage isn’t always necessary, but during triage, the victims of a disaster are evaluated, then sorted by the urgency of the treatment needed, and then set up for immediate or delayed treatment.